message/iata/ES.md

 Published 20.12.2021
-1. Until 29 December 2021, flights from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia and Zimbabwe are suspended.
+1. Flights from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia and Zimbabwe are suspended.
 - This does not apply to humanitarian, medevac and repatriation flights.
 2. Until 31 December 2021, passengers are not allowed to enter.
 - This does not apply to: